planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 |      5+     |     Legendary             |

-Modifiers may add or subtract dice from a Check.
-For example, +2 means add two dice.
-Treat these modifiers just like a Roll where only the largest bonus and penalty counts.
-Players should expect a +1 to +3 bonus for having the proper tools or leverage for a task.

-Modifiers can also apply to Difficulty.
-For example, shields and cover increase the Difficulty of an Attack by adding to POISE.

 The Guide should assume competence and only call for a Check when the outcome is interesting or uncertain.
 Players should brazenly presume success and only stop for a Check if the Guide demands it.